ericsink/LSM/README.md

 I have taken a lot of inspiration and ideas from SQLite4.
 The varint concept comes directly from there.
 ICursor is almost exactly the same.

-There's a small xUnit test suite.
+There's a small xUnit test suite for testing the B+Tree and cursor layer.
 It is configured to run every test four times:

  * The F# implementation